Planting and MCMC Sampling from the Potts model: Preliminaries

 where $\theta=\theta(q,d,\beta)>0$ is a small constant which we will suppress from notation.
 Hence, $S_\nu(\theta)$ consists of these configurations where the colour frequencies are given by the vector $\nu$.
 Let also

+where $w_G(\sigma) = e^{\beta m(\sigma)}$ is the weight of $\sigma$.
 In short, the function $\Psi(\nu)$ captures the (logarithm of the) expected contribution to the partition function $Z(\G)$ of the random graph $\G$ given by the configurations in $S_\nu$.
 As we shall see shortly, the local/global maximisers of $\Psi$ play a key role in determining the modes of the Gibbs distribution.

 There are three relevant thresholds that come into play

 For high temperatures ($\beta<\beta_u$), there is a unique global maximiser of $\Psi$, given by the uniform vector which corresponds to the ``disordered'' configurations.
 As the temperature decreases and $\beta$ crosses the threshold $\beta_u$, another local maximum of $\Psi$ emerges at an ``ordered'' vector $\nuord$ where one of the $q$ colours dominates over the others (which are roughly balanced).
 More precisely, $\nuord$ is given by\footnote{ The value of $\beta_u$ is defined as the infinimum value of $\beta>0$ such that there exists $a\in (1/q,1)$ which satisfies \eqref{eq:nuord}; then it is simple to check that such an $a$ exists for all $\beta\geq \beta_u$.
 For certain values of $\beta$ (namely when $\beta\in (\beta_u,\beta_u')$), there may be more than one values of $a\in (1/q,1)$ that satisfy the equation; when this is the case, the value of $a$ that is relevant for the ordered phase is the largest such value.} Interestingly, the local maximum at $\nuord$ does not become global until $\beta\geq \beta_c$ where $\beta_c=\ln\frac{q-2}{(q-1)^{1-2/d}-1}$ is known as the ordered/disordered threshold; notably, the only point where both $\nu_\ord$ and $\nu_\dis$ are global maxima is at $\beta=\beta_c$.
 Note also that $\nudis$ continues being a local maximum till $\beta<\beta_u'$ where $\beta_u'=\ln (1+\frac{q}{d-1})$; so, in the interval $(\beta_u,\beta_u')$ both $\nudis$ and $\nuord$ are local maxima of $\Psi$ which causes the metastability phenomena mentioned in the introduction, see \cite{coja2023} for details.